Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Results

 Next, let us investigate how the final BAU depends on the low-energy parameters.
 Of particular interest are the three CP phases $\delta$, $\sigma$ and $\tau$.
 Since the latter two realistically show up only in the effective mass for neutrinoless double beta decay~\cite{Rodejohann:2011mu},

-we will also plot this quantity instead of $\sigma$ and $\tau$.
+we will also plot this quantity instead of $\sigma$ and $\tau$ in the next section.
 Before doing so, we want to highlight their individual influence on the resulting BAU.
 Hence, we vary them, while fixing all other parameters at the values indicated in Tab.~\ref{tab:fixedParameters}.
 Depending on the domain of the varying CP phase, $\eta_B$ changes its sign with a clear difference in periodicity between Dirac and Majorana phases, as discussed above.
 Even more important is that experimental uncertainties on the oscillation parameters can have an effect of up to $25\,\%$.
-The right panel of Fig.~\ref{fig:CPPhases} shows $\eta_B$ in dependence of the effective Majorana mass $m_{ee}$ and the scalar triplet mass $M_{\Delta}$.
-A general trend is that, with lighter effective Majorana mass, lighter scalar triplets are needed to obtain the observed BAU.
-Regions where type-II dominance is not fulfilled have been excluded.
+The right panel of Fig.~\ref{fig:CPPhases} shows $\eta_B$ in dependence of the lightest active neutrino mass $m_{\rm sm}$ and the scalar triplet mass $M_{\Delta}$ in case of normal mass ordering; then $m_{\rm sm}~\widehat{=}~m_{1}$.
+A general trend is that, with lighter neutrino mass lighter scalar triplets are needed to obtain the observed BAU.
 As indicated by Fig.~\ref{fig:Qparameter}, type-II dominance also depends explicitly on the CP phases.
-Thus, the connection between both dimensional quantities becomes more complicated when the Majorana phases are assumed to be non-zero.
+Thus, the connection between both dimensional quantities change when the CP phases have other values then the ones assumed on Tab.~\ref{tab:fixedParameters}.
+Since the effective Majorana mass $m_{\rm ee}$ is strongly altered by the CP phases, the relations between this low-energy observable and the triplet mass $M_{\Delta}$ are more complex and depend on the explicit values, as we will see in the following section.